dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 The `Password_validation` class template defined below takes the minimum (`Min_sz`) and maximum (`Max_sz`) allowed password lengths as non-type template parameters, together with a policy parameter pack (`Policies...`, possibly empty) specifying the requirements that a password must satisfy.
 A `static_assert` ensures that the lower bound does not exceed the upper bound.
-The public `policy_count` constant exposes `sizeof...(Policies)`, that is, the number of validation policies configured at compile time.
+The public `policy_count` constant provides the value of `sizeof...(Policies)`, that is, the number of validation policies configured at compile time.

 The validator's call operator, `operator()(std::string_view)`, performs the actual password validation